PX4/PX4-user_guide/en/config_vtol/vtol_back_transition_tuning.md

 ### Using throttle scaling (3D)

-Normally the throttle stick is used purely for forward thrust (from 0% to 100%).
+Normally the throttle stick is used purely for forward thrust.

 3D ESCs assume 0 thrust at 50% throttle, positive (forward) thrust above 50% and negative thrust (reverse) below 50%.
 The airframe can be modified to implement this behaviour *only* during back transition, allowing reverse thrust to be applied during the transition.